Lemon Chicken Breast Recipe with Cucumber Feta Salad

-Light and lemony chicken breasts served with a salad of cucumber, tomatoes and feta.
+You will love these light and lemony chicken breasts served with a salad of cucumber, tomatoes, and feta.
 Jump to the Lemon Chicken Breast Recipe with Cucumber Salad or read on to see our tips for making it.

-Say goodbye to boring dry chicken breasts.
+Say goodbye to dull, dry chicken breasts.
 This recipe makes chicken that’s unbelievably tender, juicy and flavorful.
 The salad is delicious, too.
-It’s really simple to make and is made with cucumber, tomato, feta cheese, and a lemon dill dressing.
-It’s so fresh and can be made in advance.
+It’s effortless to make with cucumber, tomato, feta cheese, and a lemon dill dressing.
+You can even make it ahead of time.

 YOU MAY ALSO LIKE: Make this easy baked chicken breast casserole recipe in under 45 minutes!
 Fresh basil, roasted red peppers, orange juice and lemon make this recipe a keeper.
 Jump to the Baked Chicken Casserole Recipe.

 Chicken breasts are a staple in most kitchens, including ours.
 Read below for our tips for making sure they are juicy and flavorful.